hoollyby/hooll/README.md

-# OLion Company 2017.
+# OLion Company 2018.
-# This is official WebSite of the Belarusian companie.
+# This is official WebSite of the Belarusian iOS developers.